ordina-jworks/ordina-jworks.github.io/_posts/2018-09-28-3D-Printing-Intro.md

 ### Different printing materials

 As you might have noticed in the previous section different printing methods require different printing materials.
-In the section below we'll go into more detail about these materials.
+In the section below we'll go more into detail about these materials.

 #### Polymers/plastics

 FDM and DLP printers require polymer based materials.
-These are plastic or plastic like materials that are easy to print.
+These are plastics or plastic like materials that are easy to print.

 *PLA (PolyLactic Acid):*